A. Quinn Jones : A Legacy Worth Preserving

 In 1923, A. Quinn Jones became the first principal of Lincoln High School.
 Affectionately known as “Prof” Jones, this innovative educator steadfastly believed that his graduates deserved the opportunity to earn a full high school diploma.
 After years of hard work, “Prof” Jones developed Lincoln High School into the second fully accredited African-American high school in the state of Florida.

 In recognition of his accomplishments, the U.S. Secretary of the Interior listed the home of A. Quinn Jones in the National Register of Historic Places in 2010.
-The Legacy Project will preserve this historic landmark.
-Once completed, the A. Quinn Jones Museum and the Heritage Trail will be a tribute to a man who dedicated his life to increasing access to and improving the quality of the education available to the African-American community in Florida.
+The Gainesville CRA led the restoration and adaptive reuse of the former Jones homestead into the A. Quinn Jones Museum & Cultural Center, which was completed in February of 2017.
+The Museum pays tribute to a man who dedicated his life to increasing access to and improving the quality of the education available to the African-American community in Florida.

 Honoring the Legacy